 Skip to main content

-The Set Variable node saves information so you can use it later in your workflow.
+The Update Variable node saves information so you can use it later in your workflow.
 Think of it like writing something down on a sticky note so you don’t forget it.

 When to Use